zeromile/patinoweb/industry-research.md

 ## Keyword search ##

 - Look through your content to find repeating phrases or descriptive words.
 Write these out on the whiteboards with your teammates.
+Find at least 5 each.
-- Discuss and ideate 5 additional words or phrases that describe the personality of your client’s industry.
-Write these on the whiteboards also.
+- Discuss and ideate words or phrases that describe the personality of your client’s industry.
+Write these on the whiteboards.
+Find at least 5.
+- Discuss and ideate words or phrases that describe the physical aspects of your client’s industry.
+Write these on the whiteboards.
+Find at least 5.